-- A. The cabling system to support voice, data, and video requirements has been designed in accordance with BICSI, EIA/TIA, NFPA, NEC, SYSTIMAX® SCS, IEEE, and FCC communications. - B. The proposed cabling system has been designed and shall be installed in a manner that provides mechanical integrity and symmetry for the cabling media and any associated frames and racks and which also furnishes ease of access and suitability for future rearrangements and changes.

-- C. The transmission media shall be installed through a network of cable trays, conduit, sleeves, and chases and interconnect the various rooms and floors of the building. - D. Provide one (1) 208v, 30 amp outlet with an L6-30R receptacle from normal power and one (1) 208v, 30 amp outlet with an L6-30R receptacle from emergency power in all telecom closets.
-Mount these outlets to the bottom of one of the racks.
-Wire should be in conduit or installed per NEC requirements. - E. Provide a minimum of two (2) 120v, 20 amp dedicated outlets, wall mounted at 18" on opposite walls in all telecom closets.
-Locate outlets in accordance with the NEC. - F. Telecommunications Closet Design Requirements (BDFs, MDFs, IDFs and TRs) - 1.
-Building Distribution Frame/Main Distribution Frame (BDF/MDF) - a.
-BDF/MDF shall be located on lowest level of building. - b.
-BDF//MDF shall be at least 200 square feet. - c.
-BDF/MDF shall have neither width nor depth less than 12 feet. - d.
-BDF/MDF shall have card access through the Department of Public Safety Lenel System. - e.
-BDF/MDF shall be cooled by way of the building HVAC system (to be determined by the AE during design), including dust filtering of all ventilation outlets and inlets. - f.
-Wall and floor penetrations, and door assemblies shall be sealed to minimize the introduction of dust into room. - 2.
-Intermediate Distribution Frame/Telecom Room (IDF/TRs) - a.
-Each floor with telecommunications outlets must include at least one (1) TR. - b.
-IDF/TR(s) must be placed such that the longest station run is less than 90 meters from outlet termination point to the cross connect.
-IDE/TR(s) shall be sized as follows:
+- A. The cabling system to support voice, data, and video requirements has been designed in accordance with BICSI, EIA/TIA, NFPA, NEC, SYSTIMAX® SCS Design, Installation and Testing Guidelines, IEEE, and FCC communications. - B. The proposed cabling system has been designed and shall be installed in a manner that provides mechanical integrity and symmetry for the cabling media and any associated frames and racks and which also furnishes ease of access and suitability for future rearrangements and changes. - C. The transmission media shall be installed through a network of cable trays, conduit, sleeves, and chases and interconnect the various rooms and floors of the building. - D. All IDF and/or BDF should have two 208/30 amp power outlets with L6-30R receptacles.
+The sources of this power should be one from normal building power and one from emergency power.
+If no emergency power is available, then install two normal power outlets each from different panels.
+There should also be at least one 20 amp courtesy outlet in each room. - E. Telecommunications Closet Design Requirements (BDF and IDF) - 1.
+BDF - a.
+BDF shall be located on lowest level of building. - b.
+BDF shall be at least 200 square feet. - c.
+BDF width and depth shall be 12 feet minimum. - d.
+BDF shall have two sources of power; normal building power and UPS power (see 3.01d for UPS power distribution). - e.
+BDF shall have card access through the Department of Public Safety Lenel System. - f.
+BDF shall be cooled through the building HVAC system (to be determined during design) including dust filtering of all pathways, penetrations, venting and doorways.

-C. IDF/TR(s) shall be sized as follows:
+2. IDF (All Telecommunications Closets)

+- a TR(s) must be placed such that the longest station run is less than 90 meters from outlet termination point to the cross connect. - b.
+TR(s) shall be sized as follows:

-of Stations Minimum Closet Size Minimum Width/Depth
+of Stations Minimum Closet Size Minimum Width/ Depth

-0 - 100 100 square feet 8 feet
+0-100 100 square feet 8 feet

 Over 100 120 square feet 10 feet

-- d.
-IDF/TR(s) shall be "stacked" one above the other. - e.
-Telecom closets are for the exclusive use of telecommunications and network equipment and systems.
-No other equipment shall be located within the room. - f.
-4" conduits (or sleeves where appropriate) shall be installed to accommodate current needs plus 100% growth. - g.
-IDF/TR(s) shall have card access through the Department of Public Safety Lenel System. - h.
-Ventilation shall be provided with air drawn from the adjacent corridor through a ceiling grille.
-The intake grille shall be ducted to a constantly operating fan, which is ducted to the TR room ceiling where the air is supplied through a filtered grille.
-Relieve air through an open-ended duct which shall run from 1'-0" above the floor to the inside of the ceiling plenum. - i.
-Provide a temperature sensor connected to the Campus Controls Monitoring System (CCMS), which shall send an automatic alarm to Work Control then the temperature rises above 95°F(adjustable). - j.
-Wall and floor penetrations, and door assemblies shall be sealed to minimize the introduction of dust into room.

-- G. Determination of station quantities-quantity and placement of outlets, as well as outlet labeling assignments, shall be shown on the floor plans. - H. Determination of minimum station quantities:
+- c.
+TR(s) shall be "stacked" one above the other. - d.
+4" conduits (or sleeves where appropriate) shall be installed to accommodate current needs plus 100% growth. - e.
+Office grade HVAC shall be provided, including dust filtering of all pathways, penetration, venting and doorways. - f.
+TR(s) shall have two sources of power, normal building power and UPS power (see 3.01d for UPS power distribution). - g.
+TR(s) shall have card access through the Department of Public Safety. - F Determination of station quantities-quantity and placement of outlets, as well as outlet labeling assignments, shall be shown on the floor plans. - G Determination of minimum station quantities:

-General Office: (1) standard outlet every 70 sq/ft Conference Rooms: (2) standard outlets with CCTV coax connections at opposing ends of the room, and (1) standard outlet every 70 square feet Computer Labs/ Server Rooms (1) standard outlet with 4 strands of sm fiber (location to be determined during design), and one standard outlet every 70 sf.
-Internal wiring to seating to be determined during design.
-Classrooms: (2) standard outlets with CCTV coax connections both in the front of the room.
-Wireless Coverage: (1) single wire jack to be located every 2,000 sq. feet.
+General Office (1) standard outlet every 70 sq/ft

+Conference Rooms (2) standard outlets with CCTV coax connections at opposing ends of the room, and (1) standard every 70 square feet.

+Computer Labs/Server Rooms (1) standard outlet with 4 strands of sm fiber (location to be determined by design), and one standard outlet every 70 sq/ft.

+Internal wiring to seating to be determined by design.

+Classrooms (2) standard outlets with CCTV coax connections, both in the front of the room. .

+Wireless Coverage (1) single wire jack to be located every 2000 sq/ft.
 Location to be determined by design.

-Note: (sm = singlemode)
+Note: sm = singlemode